Vaibhavihambire/Complaint-Management-Software-/README.md

    ```
    Note : Make sure this project is in xampp/htdocs/this_project_folder

+5. Set up the database:
-5. Navigate to `localhost/phpmyadmin` on browser, create a database named `cms`, and import the `cms.sql` file from the `/database` folder.
+   Navigate to `localhost/phpmyadmin` on browser, create a database named `cms`, and import the `cms.sql` file from the `/database` folder.

-6. Run the project in your browser:
+7. Run the project in your browser:
    ```
    http://localhost/cms/web/
    ```